 Queries on how to deal with Seroquel withdrawal are numerous as users find themselves conflicted on how best to get off the medication without health implications.
 Many people experience withdrawals from Seroquel due to unsupervised methods of tapering or stopping cold turkey.
 Some individuals may try to get off the medication by concomitant use with other drugs; this can cause some unwanted Seroquel drug interactions.

-Generally, coming off Seroquel once the withdrawal symptoms begin, can be quite a challenge.
-The medication acts as a sedative and is also administered for schizophrenia in individuals above the age of 13.
-Quetiapine for sleep, bipolar disorder, and other mental health issues can be highly effective.
-However, the downside is the possible withdrawal symptoms that the patient might likely experience.
-Seroquel withdrawal side effects include:
+Generally, coming off Quetiapine once the withdrawal begins can be quite a challenge.
+The medication acts as a sedative and is also administered for schizophrenia in individuals above 13.
+Quetiapine for bipolar disorder and other mental health issues can be highly effective.
+However, the downside is the possible symptoms that the patient might experience when stopping the drug.

 - Itchy red skin